appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 It lets you start a XCUITest driver session without the `xcodebuild` command execution to improve the session startup performance.

 > **Note**
-> This method does not work for iOS 17/tvOS 17 environment for now as the platform changes.
+> This method does not work for iOS 17/tvOS 17 environment for now due to platform changes.
-> Please use the `xcodebuild` way.
+> Please use the `xcodebuild` method.

 ## For Real Devices